bnevis-i/security-secret-store/doc/threat-model/background.md

 Through threat modeling, we can identify assets, adversaries, threats, and mitigations against those threats.
 We can then make a prioritized implementation plan to address those threats.

+## Thoughts on System Management Agent

+The [system management design](https://wiki.edgexfoundry.org/download/attachments/17498212/System%20Management%20Design-v8-Delhi-final.pdf?version=1&modificationDate=1534870659000&api=v2) proposes the existence of an agent that can start and stop EdgeX services via two [executors](https://wiki.edgexfoundry.org/display/FA/Systems+Management+Working+Group?preview=/329501/27492359/SMA-start-stop-restart-interface-v4.pdf): the docker-compose executor and the Linux OS executor.
+There are both opportunities and challenges for integrating with the system management agent.

+Opportunties for SMA integration:
+* System Management Agent is in an ideal position to inject some bootstrapping secrets via tmpfs or an environment variable into the services that it starts.
+This is the best case scenario for secret management as the service need not then prove its identity at a later phase.

+Challenges for SMA integration:
+* SMA is currently an optional service.
+If only the SMA is allowed to inject a bootstrapping secret into a service then it becomes a required element of the secret management stack.
+* The Linux OS executor does not require the started services to have separate UIDs/GIDs.
+The lack of enforced isolation between services started this way would invalidate many of the threat migitigations for secret management.
+* The docker-compose executor would provide for service isolation, but it would have to modify docker-compose files on-the-fly in order to inject bootstrapping secrets.
+* In order for the SMA to obtain services' bootstrapping secrets, SMA would have to authenticate itself to another microservice that provides such secrets, or be started with a privileged token passed to SMA so that SMA could generate the bootstrapping secrets itself.
+Both of these imply that SMA would have to be started later in the boot phase after the secret management subsystem was initialized.